aurelienbottazini/aurelienbottazini.github.io/_posts/2016-10-19-ruby-method-missing-in-javascript.md

 the ruby implementation.
 Let's do it now.
 We will define an handler for our object returned by the `Foo` constructor.
 This handler will specify how to handle `get`s on our object.
-We will then attach the handler the object using a es2015 `Proxy`.
+We will then attach the handler to the object using a es2015 `Proxy`.

 Finally instead of returning the object created by the Foo constructor we will return the Proxy.